ManjunathChet/GDB-Tutorial/ex1/README.md

 Second: goodbye
 ```

-You can "step" through different parts of the program.
+You can move through different parts of the program.
 Since we the
 error seems to occur in the `my_strcpy` function, you can start there.

 * Create a breakpoint where you think you should start looking.